 In this section, we provide a systematic introduction to the KuaiSearch dataset.
 We present an integrated overview of the data construction pipeline and the KuaiSearch data schema to clearly characterize the underlying information structure.

-We construct the KuaiSearch dataset based on real user search data collected from the e-commerce module of the KuaiShou platform, covering diverse user search behaviors in real-world scenarios.
+We construct the KuaiSearch dataset based on real user search data collected from the e-commerce module of the Kuaishou platform, covering diverse user search behaviors in real-world scenarios.
 The data construction process consists of five components: user behavior collection, product metadata collection, user metadata collection, ranking data construction, and relevance data construction.

 \paragraph{User Behavior Collection.} We randomly sampled 331,930 users who exhibited core interaction behaviors on the platform after June 1, 2025.
 For each sampled user, we collected all product search activities within the corresponding time window.
 For each search request, we retained the complete set of exposed items and recorded user feedback signals, including clicks and purchases.
-Notably, we also retained search requests with no clicks or purchases to ensure the completeness of user behavior logs and to explicitly provide negative feedback signals.
+Notably, we also retained search requests with no clicks or purchases to ensure the completeness of user behavior logs.
 During data construction, no constraints were imposed on the user population or the length of users’ historical behaviors; as a result, the resulting dataset naturally covers diverse user behavior patterns and more faithfully reflects real-world e-commerce search scenarios.

 \paragraph{Product Metadata Collection.} On the product side, we collect essential product metadata, including product titles, three-level category hierarchies, brand names, and seller names.
 All textual fields are retained in plaintext, enabling research on natural language understanding and semantic matching in e-commerce search.